analytics & research

 - to consider studying SQL to work with BigQuery.

 But even that knowledge is not enough today.
-It is necessary to understand when and why one should use a certain tool and how to do it effectively.
+It is necessary to understand when and why one should use a specific tool and how to do it effectively.

 Scope of digital marketing analytics use